 The concept of Asteroids is simple; move around the screen shooting as many asteroids as possible before losing all lives.
 The more asteroids destroyed, the higher the player’s score.
 Insanely addictive and enjoyable to play, Asteroids embodies the pinnacle of what a great video game could have ever expected to be at the time, and still largely holds up to this day, in my opinion.

 Controls – 10/10

 There are no issues with the controls whatsoever.
-How well the game plays out depends entirely on player’s skill and attention to what is going on in the game, which was fairly difficult to do at the time, since I have found some issues concerning things like hit detection and general movement in a fair few games of the era.
+How well the game plays out depends entirely on the player’s skill and attention to what is going on in the game, which was fairly difficult to do at the time, since I have found some issues concerning things like hit detection and general movement in a fair few games of the era.

 Originality – 7/10

-There were many different shooting games around at the time, and even more games revolving around racking up the highest score possible.
+There were many different shooting games around at the time, and even more, games revolving around racking up the highest score possible.
 But very few games were laid out as this one was, or as addictive or engrossing as this.

-In Summation, Asteroids to me, is a timeless classic; a shining example of exceptional video game design during the late 70s and early 80s.
+In Summation, Asteroids to me is a timeless classic; a shining example of exceptional video game design during the late 70s and early 80s.
 Truly, a wonderful and immersing early gaming experience.